 WHO WE ARE

-Change occurs only when residents of Delaware insist on better schools that provide academic instruction to children in a safe and supportive classroom environment.
-This means effective, proven solutions for:
+Change occurs only when school boards create the conditions for better student outcomes prompted by more parents and taxpayers of Delaware insisting on better schools that provide academic instruction to children in a safe and supportive classroom environment.
+This means:

 WHY SCHOOL BOARD ELECTIONS ARE IMPORTANT